django-denmark/2020.djangoday.dk/content/_index.md

 <div style="clear: both"></div>

 {{< imgProc
-img="tba.png"
-command="Fit"
+img="marco_a.jpeg"
+command="Fill"
 options="150x150"
-alt="Main building"
+alt="Main speaker"
 class="img-speaker float-right"
 >}}

-## More to come

-Stay around and follow [our Twitter](https://twitter.com/djangocph), as we announce 7 more names in this space.
+## Full-Text search in Django: a journey between different approaches

+##### Marco Alabruzzo

+Full-Text Search is an old problem.
+There are many solutions: the classic SQL LIKE statement, external search index, 3rd party SaaS, PostgreSQL’s trigram...
+This talk will go through the difference between the various approaches, providing elements to identify which one is the best for each case.

 <div style="clear: both"></div>

 {{< imgProc
 img="tba.png"